jrehor/kcc/README.md

 length error
 ```

-**Indexing** is zero-based as you would expect, but there are pleasant surprises:
+**Indexing** is zero-based as you would expect, but there is a very pleasant surprise there:

 ```q
  a:2 4 8 16 32